sushiswap/sushi-docs/docs/Products/Furo Streams & Vesting/Streams/Contracts/FuroStream.md

 # FuroStream

-Base contract for creating Furo Streams.
+FuroStream is the base contract for creating and updating token streams; it is not called directly, but instead utilized via the router.

+**_Important:_** Use the `FuroStreamRouter` to create streams; do NOT create streams directly.

 The full contract can be found [here](https://github.com/sushiswap/sushiswap/blob/master/protocols/furo/contracts/base/FuroStream.sol).